henrydaum/2nd-Brain/README.md

 - **watcher.py**: Implements watchdog observers to detect file system events and submit tasks to the orchestrator, enabling live sync.
 - **search.py**: Contains logic for the hybrid lexical/semantic search algorithm, including MMR reranking.

+## Technical Notes
+It is possible to avoid importing PyTorch and Sentence Transformers if you write a new class in the embedClass code that matches the old one.
+For example, a class that gets embeddings from an LM Studio model, the OpenAI API, or the Gemini API are all totally possible.
+Similarly, new classes from different sources can be written for the OCR model, and the LLM model.
+Apart from the GUI, which uses PySide6, the entire application is extremely lightweight and Pythonic, only using a couple non-native, lightweight libraries.

+Increasing max_workers in config.json increases the number of threads available for doing tasks, making it possible to fully utilize a GPU to embed tens of thousands of files per hour.
+This is much, much faster than single-threaded embedding tasks, and because of the SQL idempotency in database.py, it can be done with no risk of data loss or double-counting.

 ## License

 This project is licensed under the MIT License.